Burn Boot Camp Franchise Financial FAQ

 • Meet brand standards and operational requirements

-• Pay any applicable renewal fee
+• Pay the $10,000 renewal fee

 These renewal terms allow franchise partners to continue operating their Burn Boot Camp location while ensuring the business remains aligned with the brand's current systems, standards, and franchise agreement structure.